-The Company is subject to income tax in approximately 46 jurisdictions outside the U.S. The Company's significant operations outside the U.S. are located in Brazil, China, Germany, Mexico, Switzerland and the United Kingdom.
-The statute of limitations varies by jurisdiction with 2013 being the oldest tax year still open in significant jurisdictions.
-Certain of our German subsidiaries are under tax examination for calendar years 2014 to 2020.
-The review by the German tax authorities ("GTA") encompasses various tax aspects, including but not limited to intercompany transactions and the establishment of our European headquarters in Basel, Switzerland in 2016.
-We expect the GTA will issue proposed adjustments that, when resolved, could have a material impact.
-We believe our income tax reserves at December 31, 2023 are adequate and do not expect a final resolution to these issues in the next 12 months.
+The Company is subject to income tax in approximately 47 jurisdictions outside the U.S. The Company's significant operations outside the U.S. are located in Brazil, China, Germany, Mexico, Switzerland and the United Kingdom.
+The statute of limitations varies by jurisdiction with 2014 being the oldest tax year still open in significant jurisdictions.
+Certain German subsidiaries are under tax examination for calendar years 2014 to 2020.
+The review by the German Tax Authorities ("GTA") encompasses various tax aspects, including but not limited to intercompany transactions and the establishment of our European headquarters in Basel, Switzerland in 2016.
+During 2024, the GTA issued proposed adjustments that, when resolved, could have a material impact on our results of operations and cash flows in future periods.
+We are fully engaged in ongoing discussions with the GTA and are working towards resolutions on certain matters.
+We believe that adequate amounts have been reserved at December 31, 2024, for any adjustments that may ultimately result from the examination.
 The Company is also under audit in other jurisdictions outside of Germany.
 The result of all open examinations may lead to ordinary course adjustments or proposed adjustments to our taxes or our net operating losses with respect to years under examination as well as subsequent periods.

-The Company anticipates that it is reasonably possible its unrecognized benefits will decrease by \$46.6 million, exclusive of interest and penalties, of its current unrecognized tax benefits within 2024 mainly due to the expiration of statute of limitations in various countries and the expected final assessment from the 2010-2013 German income tax audit which concluded in 2021.
-During 2023, the Company recorded a decrease in unrecognized tax benefits of \$5.2 million, exclusive of interest and penalties, due to the conclusion of an income tax audit.
+The Company anticipates that it is reasonably possible its unrecognized benefits will decrease by \$46 million, exclusive of interest and penalties, of its current unrecognized tax benefits within 2025 mainly due to the expiration of statute of limitations in various countries and the expected final assessment from the 2010-2013 German income tax audit which concluded in 2021.

-(11) NET INCOME PER COMMON SHARE
+(12) NET INCOME PER COMMON SHARE

 Basic net income per common share excludes the dilutive impact of potentially dilutive securities and is computed by dividing net income by the weighted average number of common shares outstanding for the period.
-Diluted net income per common share includes the effect of potential dilution from the hypothetical exercise of outstanding stock options and vesting of restricted stock awards, restricted stock units, performance stock awards and performance share units.
+Diluted net income per common share includes the effect of potential dilution from the hypothetical exercise of outstanding stock options and vesting of RSUs and PSUs.
 A reconciliation of our basic and diluted net income per common share is as follows:

-Year Ended December 31, (In millions, except per share data) 2023 20: 22 2021 Net income to common shareholders \$ 267.4 \$ 191.6 \$ 263.9 Basic weighted average shares outstanding 221.0 221.7 231.0 Diluted weighted average shares outstanding 221.9 222.3 231.9 Net income per common share: Basic net income per share \$ 1.21 \$ 0.86 \$ 1.14 Diluted net income per share \$ 1.21 \$ 0.86 \$ 1.14
+Year Ende ed December 31, (In millions, except per share data) 2024 2023 2022 Net income to common shareholders \$ 39 1 \$ 267 \$ 192 Basic weighted average shares outstanding 219 3 221.0 221.7 Diluted weighted average shares outstanding 220 4 221.9 222.3 Net income per common share (1) : Basic net income per share \$ 1.7 8 \$ 1.21 \$ 0.86 Diluted net income per share \$ 1.7 8 \$ 1.21 \$ 0.86